benjaminheng/TF2DropMonitor/README.md

     poll_minutes=3
     logging=0
     html_dir=output
+    filename=drops.html

 * `accounts` is a comma-separated list of your accounts you wish to monitor.
 * `api_key` is your Steam API key.
 You can get your key [here](http://steamcommunity.com/dev/apikey).
 * `poll_minutes` defines the frequency of checks done in minutes.
 * `logging` defines whether to log your drops or not. `1` to enable logging.
 * `html_dir` is the directory to which the html output will be generated.
 This can be a relative or absolute path.
 Remember that `style.css` and the base `index.html` provided in the output folder has to be in the directory you choose.
+* `file_name` is the name of the HTML to be generated.
+You will need to rename index.html provided in the output folder to match this.

 Once all this is configured, you simply have to run the `TF2DropMonitor.py`